Locations:

 Functional Dyspepsia

-Functional dyspepsia is a kind of chronic indigestion — a stomach ache, a feeling of fullness or bloating during and after meals.
-You’re diagnosed with FD when no obvious cause for your symptoms can be found.
+Functional dyspepsia is a kind of chronic indigestion.
+It involves frequent stomachaches and a feeling of fullness or bloating after eating.
+A healthcare provider may diagnose you with functional dyspepsia if they can’t find any direct cause for your symptoms.
 There are many treatment options, but there’s no one solution that works for everyone.

 Overview